On the Provable Performance Guarantee of Efficient Reasoning Models

-Once the UCB $\hat{L}_u(\alpha)$ is constructed, the threshold $\hat{u}$ is the highest uncertainty level for which this estimated error bound remains below the tolerance $\epsilon$:
+\paragraph{Calibration} Once the UCB $\hat{L}_u(\alpha)$ is constructed, the threshold $\hat{u}$ is the highest one for which this estimated performance loss bound remains below the tolerance $\epsilon$:

 We calibrate the $\hat{u}$ on the calibration set $\mathcal{D}_{cal}$, and apply it to the test sample.
-If the uncertainty score is larger than $\hat{u}$, we use the thinking model to answer; otherwise, we use the nonthinking mode.
-This procedure ensures we can accept as many outputs from the nonthinking model $\tilde{f}$ while controlling the overall performance loss with high probability.
+If the score is larger than $\hat{u}$, we use the thinking model to answer; otherwise, we use the non-thinking mode.
+This procedure ensures we can accept as many outputs from the non-thinking model $\tilde{f}$ while controlling the overall performance loss with high probability.
 We summarize the PAC reasoning algorithm in Algorithm~\ref{alg:pac_reasoning}.
-And we show the error and saved token percentage on the dataset ``ZebraLogic'' using PAC reasoning with logits-based score and verbalized score in Figure~\ref{fig:zebralogic_01_results}.
-Our method controls the performance loss below the target loss $0.08$ and saves token cost at least $20\%$ with confidence $95\%$.
-As for the naive method discussed in Appendix~\ref{sec:binary_result}, switching model using a fixed threshold, it could not control the performance, and may incur more token usage, see details in Table~\ref{table:01_results}.